Difference-in-differences with stochastic policy shifts of a continuous treatment: Discussion

 \section{Discussion}

 This paper considers inference about the effect of modifying the distribution of a continuous dose when making parallel trends type assumptions.
-Under the exponential tilt intervention, nonparametric efficient estimators with machine learning nuisance function estimation were proposed and shown to be $\sqrt{n}$-CAN under mild convergence rate conditions.
-Though the primary proposed estimator was based on the exponential tilt due to its generality and simplicity, the approach in this paper can be adapted to develop similar nonparametric efficient estimators for other stochastic interventions of interest.
+Under the exponential tilt policy, nonparametric efficient estimators with machine learning nuisance function estimation were proposed and shown to be $\sqrt{n}$-CAN under mild convergence rate conditions.
+Though the primary proposed estimator was based on the exponential tilt due to its generality and simplicity, the approach in this paper can be adapted to develop similar nonparametric efficient estimators for other stochastic policies of interest.
+Additionally, the framework developed in this paper could also be extended to the setting with multiple discrete treatments.
 In addition to considering other stochastic interventions, future work may involve further development of machine learning estimators for conditional densities like the generalized propensity score.
-Extending this paper's methods to other DiD frameworks with different parallel trends assumptions, such as proposed in \citet{de_chaisemartin_difference--differences_2022}, may also be fruitful.
 Lastly, considering stochastic interventions with either binary or continuous treatments in other causal identification paradigms such as synthetic controls or regression discontinuity is a promising future direction.